 Environment and Enclosure

 Male turtles have explicit and unique needs, you usually see them in clear and fast-flowing rivers in the wild, and as such they need enough filtered and oxygenated water in their enclosure.
-For two or three babies a 20 gallon long aquarium is sufficient, but the keeper should ensure that he keeps the water clean.
+For two or three babies a 20-gallon-long aquarium is sufficient, but the keeper should ensure that he keeps the water clean.
 For this, an outside filter placed on the back and a small air generator at one end for supplying additional oxygen and turbulence to the water provide enjoyment to these turtles.
-They also love basking; therefore add some driftwood, give them some place to rest and place a UVB for supply of heat.
+They also love basking; therefore add some driftwood, give them some place to rest, and place a UVB for a supply of heat.

 These map turtles become aggressive during their growth.
 Larger turtles, particularly females, are often violent with their subordinate males and to the other smaller turtles in their group.
 Therefore, it is vital to add enough decorations and one or two separate basking spots in order to avoid congestion.